G-gnome/download_assemblies/README.md

-# NCBI Assembly Download and rename pipeline
+# NCBI Assembly Download and Rename by Species

 ## Overview